-- Plaintiff is a lesbian and is employed as a sales person for a medical sales people who was retained is a gay male.
+- Plaintiff is a lesbian and is employed as a sales person for a medical supply company.
+Plaintiff says that she is "very butch" or masculine in her appearance.
+On January 15, plaintiff got a new supervisor who, she says, told her "I do not like homosexuals of either gender."
+This supervisor terminates her in March, after quarterly sales figures show that she dropped in the rankings from "number two" out of eight sales people to the fifth ranked sales person.
+One of the sales people who was retained is a gay male.
 But, the plaintiff says that he is very masculine in his appearance.
-Plaintiff claims that she was fired for "gender stereotyping" and for not comporting with the supervisor's ideas of what is "feminine" and for what her supervisor figures show that she dropped in the rankings from "number two" out of eight sales people to the fifth ranked sales person.
-One of the in her appearance.
-On January 15, plaintiff got a new supervisor who, she says, told her "I do not like homosexuals of either gender." imagines "what customers want to see in a sales rep." This supervisor terminates her in March, after quarterly sales supply company.
-Plaintiff says that she is "very butch" or masculine - This termination does not occur in a locale that protects workers based upon sexual orientation (like a city ordinance).
+Plaintiff claims that she was fired for "gender stereotyping" and for not comporting with the supervisor's ideas of what is "feminine" and for what her supervisor imagines "what customers want to see in a sales rep." - This termination does not occur in a locale that protects workers based upon sexual orientation (like a city ordinance).